Skip to content

 • Image tool results.
 A tool result carrying image content renders as a follow-up role:"user" block on vision-capable models (supports_vision); on a no-vision model the image is dropped with a text note so the request still validates.

-• Model ids. openai_compat needs explicit ids and does not translate Anthropic aliases — opus is sent verbatim, not turned into claude-opus-4-8 (that mapping is the claude_code brain's, not the native brain's).
-Map role names per deployment with [models.roles] if you want fast/general/smart under native.
+• Model ids. openai_compat needs explicit ids and does not translate Anthropic aliases — opus is sent verbatim, not turned into claude-opus-5 (that mapping is the claude_code brain's, not the native brain's).
+Map role names per deployment with [models.aliases] if you want fast/general/smart under native.

 • Cancellation / !stop.
 Works on both brains.
 The native brain bridges the scheduler's cancel poll into an asyncio.Event threaded through the loop, tools, and retry backoff.
 A failing cancel poll (e.g. transient SQLite lock) is tolerated rather than silently disabling !stop.

 • Task timeout.
-The native loop runs under a wall-clock deadline of scheduler.task_timeout_minutes (istota_scheduler_task_timeout_minutes, default 30).
+The native loop runs under a wall-clock deadline of scheduler.task_timeout_minutes (istota_scheduler_task_timeout_minutes, 60 on an Ansible deploy; 30 is the in-code default).
 On expiry it signals abort (killing any in-flight bash subprocess at the next poll), waits a short grace, then hard-cancels, and returns stop_reason="timeout".
 This matches claude_code and prevents a runaway loop from outliving the scheduler's stuck-task reclaim (which would otherwise double-execute the task). max_turns is a second, coarser backstop.

 • Context management.
 The native brain owns compaction (runs in prepare_next_turn, file-operation aware across cycles). claude_code delegates it to Claude Code.
 The two are independent.